-Lori Trahan believes that every child regardless of their background should be guaranteed a free, fair, and appropriate public education.
+Lori Trahan believes that every child regardless of his or her background should have access to a quality public education.
 We need to look at educational opportunity for our children by helping to provide schools and teachers with every tool and resource that students in the 21st century need to succeed.

 In Congress, Lori will:

-- Increase teacher pay.
-It’s simple, our teachers deserve higher salaries.
-Investing in our teachers and providing more money for professional training will help provide our education system with a stronger foundation and also provide students with more resources and a fairer shot in this competitive economy.
+- Increase teacher pay and collective bargaining rights.
+Protecting and investing in our teachers and providing more money for professional training will help provide our education system with a stronger foundation and also provide students with more resources and a fairer shot in this competitive economy.

 - Invest in wrap-around programs and ensure our most vulnerable schools and students receive an equitable education.
 Your zip-code shouldn’t define your success.
-Investing in wrap-around programs will help serve diverse populations across this district so that students of all background have the opportunity to succeed.
-I support increasing Title I funding for our low-income schools and also support the Health Hunger free Kids Act and Community Eligibility Provision (which subsidize healthy meals for children).
+Investing in wrap-around programs will help serve diverse populations across this district so that students of all backgrounds have the opportunity to succeed.
+Lori supports increasing Title I funding for our low-income schools and also support the Healthy Hunger Free Kids Act and Community Eligibility Provision, which subsidize healthy meals for children.

 - Fully and adequately fund the Individuals with Disabilities Education Act (IDEA).
 The average per pupil expenditure has dramatically increased since the advent of the IDEA.
 In Congress, we need to account for innovation and the different barriers that exist in 2018 to appropriately fund the IDEA.
 Local districts are struggling to pay for needed services under a student’s IEP.
 Fully funding the IDEA will help relieve the burden on local communities and also widen the circle of opportunity for students with disabilities.

 - Promote early exposure to trade, vocational, and apprenticeship programs.
 There is no question that vocational education leads to good-paying jobs.
-Lori will explore how to elevate this option for students.
-Lori believes that the federal government should partner with state governments collaborate to design more programs that expose students to skills oriented jobs at an early age, so they can find the one that works for them.
+Lori believes that the federal government should partner with state governments and collaborate to design programs that expose students to more pathways to success at an early age, so they can find the one that works for them.

 Early Childhood Education:

 Lori Trahan believes that one of the greatest investments this country can make is in a strong early childhood education system.
-Research has shown the immense benefits of early education and it has shown that children that receive are more likely to graduate from high school, own homes, and have higher earning potential for later in life.
+Research has shown that investments in early education reap valuable life-long benefits and that children exposed to quality early education are more likely to graduate from high school, own homes, and have higher earning potential for later in life.